Parliament House, Dublin: Design

-The building underwent extensions by architect James Gandon, as Pearce had died.
-Gandon was responsible for three of Dublin's finest buildings, the Custom House, the Four Courts and the King's Inns.
-Between 1785 and 1789 he added a new peers' entrance at the east of the building, facing onto Westmoreland Street.
+The building underwent extensions by architect James Gandon, between 1785 and 1789 he added a new House of Lords entrance at the east of the building, facing onto Westmoreland Street.
 Unlike the main entrance to the south, which came to be known as the House of Commons entrance, the new peers' entrance used six Corinthian columns, at the request of peers who wished their entrance to be distinct from the Ionic columns of the main entrance.
 Over this, three statues by Edward Smyth were placed, representing Fortitude, Justice and Liberty.
 A curved wall joined the Pearce entrance to Gandon's extension.
-This masked the uneven joins of some of the extension, as shown below.
-The wall, built of granite with inset alcoves, bears little resemblance to the building as it was in its parliamentary days.
+This masked the uneven joins of some of the extensions, as shown below.
+The wall, built of granite was also inset with blind niches.

-Another extension was added on the west side into Foster Place, designed in 1787 by architect Robert Parke; while matching Gandon's portico, he tried a different solution, linking the other portico to the main Pearce one by a set of Ionic pillars.
-The result proved unattractive.
-When the Bank of Ireland took over the building, it created an architectural unity by replacing this set of Ionic columns by a curved wall similar to Gandon's east wall.
+Another extension was added on the west side into Foster Place, designed in 1787 by architect Robert Parke; while matching Gandon's portico, he tried a different solution, linking the other portico to the main Pearce one by a set of Ionic columns in a collonade.
+The result was poorly received and when the Bank of Ireland took over the building, it employed Francis Johnston to create an architectural unity by replacing this set of Ionic columns by a curved wall in line with Gandon's original design.
 Ionic columns were then added to both curved walls, giving the extensions an architectural and visual unity that had been lacking and producing the building's ultimate exterior.

 The interior contained one unusual and highly symbolic feature.
 While in many converted parliamentary buildings where both houses met in the same building, the houses were given equality or indeed the upper house was given a more prominent location within the building, in the new Irish Houses of Parliament the House of Commons was featured, with its octagonal parliamentary chamber located in the building's centre.
 The smaller House of Lords was given a lesser position nearby.